Massimo Bacigalupo: Film

 Bacigalupo was a founding member of the Cooperative of Independent Filmmakers in Rome.
 As a filmmaker of the Italian Independent Cinema (Cinema Indipendente Italiano), he was influenced by the New American Cinema.
 His films have been screened and acquired by the Beaubourg Museum, Paris; the Tate Gallery, London; the Cinémathèque Nationale du Belgique; the Vienna Filmmuseum; the Cineteca Nazionale, Rome, Italy; Anthology Film Archives, New York; Marlborough Gallery, London, and the Kunsthalle Düsseldorf.

 He made his debut in short films with the 1966 Quasi una tangente, which received first prize at the Festival of Montecatini.
 There followed a series of short films, such as 60 metri per il 31 marzo (1968), The last summer (1969), Migrazione (1970).
 In these films, experimentation with a stream of consciousness approach gave rise to visual phantasmagoria, sometimes inspired by travels and encounters with other cultures (such as the Afghan and Indian or the North American).

 Bacigalupo was also actively involved in a so-called "little mag" (Touch, published in Philadelphia, PA and Bochum, Germany).
 As co-editor of this magazine, Steven Diamant convinced Stan Brakhage, P. Adams Sitney, Ken Kelman, Bob Lamberton, and George Stanley that they should contribute poems or articles about film, which they did.
 Bacigalupo contributed a statement, "Toward Film," and motivated a number of Italian underground filmmakers to contribute texts.

 In 1970, Bacigalupo translated a programmatic statement of Brakhage, Metaphors of vision into Italian.
-It was an effort that makes the importance he attached to the work of this filmmaker apparent.
+It was an effort that made the importance he attached to the work of this filmmaker apparent.
 In 1969, Bacigalupo participated in the 1st European Meeting of Independent Filmmakers in Munich, together with Peter Kubelka, Kurt Kren, Valie Export, Gregory Markopoulos, the Heins, Werner Nekes and Dore O.

 In addition to creating numerous films, Bacigalupo wrote pieces of film criticism on the underground cinema for such magazines as Filmcritica, Bianco & Nero, and the New York-based journal Film Culture.